Annihilation (Film) is a superb psychological study in the form of science fiction horror. One that would provide for many hours of debate.

 The movie states that The Shimmer is an extra-terrestrial prism capable of refracting and blending organic DNA.
 To this, I’d add that it seems that The Shimmer is also able of amplifying the personalities and dispositions of those within it.

 The movie states that The Shimmer is an extra-terrestrial prism capable of refracting and blending organic DNA.
-To this, I’d add that it seems the case The Shimmer is also able of amplifying the personalities and dispositions of those within it.
+To this, I’d add it seems that The Shimmer is also able of amplifying the personalities and dispositions of those within it.

-This is not obvious with secondary characters.
+This ability is not obvious with secondary characters.
 However, Ventress, Lena, and Kane are clearly affected.

 - Lena’s destructive inclinations are repeatedly hinted at throughout the movie, and I don’t just mean her affair.
 She lured Thorensen, Radek, and Sheppard into heading deeper into The Shimmer instead of escaping, despite knowing the anomalies intensify the closer they get to the source.
 Also, it seems the case she ultimately did not inform Area X that the Kane who returned is a doppelganger.
 It’s chilling to imagine what she subconsciously has in mind.